yolish/camera-pose-auto-encoders-raw/example_cmd/example_cmd_test_time_optim.md

 # Test-time optimization of position estimation with pose encoding

-## Optimization of position for MS-Transformer with a camera pose encoding
+## Optimization of position for MS-Transformer with a camera pose encoding (Shop Facade scene)
 ```
 main_refine_apr_test_time.py
 ems-transposenet